 During my first visit to Beijing for Philanthropy in Childhood Education in China, a conference organized by China Global Philanthropy Institute in partnership with NORRAG, I learned that educational philanthropy had shown remarkable growth in China with 2,131 foundations supporting 6,756 educational programs in 2017 and 90% of the funding targeting disadvantaged children.
 Chinese educational philanthropy has focused on school improvement and the development of specific activities such as sports, health, language learning, and the humanities.
 Chinese foundations’ funding has helped create new courses, design educational resources, and improve the overall quality of education while complementing the basic services provided by schools.
 A few foundations have also focused on research and advocacy programs with a view to improving the field of education overall, and raising awareness about the importance of early childhood education and meeting the needs of specific groups such as children in rural settings or migrants.

 Beijing’s Children Discovery Museum offers great insight on educational philanthropy.
-It is an early childhood education project jointly developed by Lao Niu Brother & Sister Foundation together with China National Children’s Center, China Philanthropy Research Institute, and Beijing Normal University.
+It is an early childhood education project jointly developed by Lao Niu foundation together with China National Children’s Center, and China Philanthropy Research Institute at Beijing Normal University.
 Lao Niu Foundation is a private foundation engaged in public welfare and philanthropy, which was established in 2004 by Niu Gensheng and his family.
 By creating this museum in Beijing, and a similar one in Inner Mongolia, Lao Niu Foundation sought to introduce innovative and interactive exploration to Chinese children, through advanced design concepts and practice models commonly found in children’s museums in the United States and Europe, while combining Chinese traditional culture in the model.
 As the first stand-alone, play-based children’s museum in China, Lao Niu Children’s Discovery Museum lets children use their minds and bodies to observe, practice, and explore interactives and creative play experiences themed to the Chinese zodiac.
 In its 26,000 square feet, kids from infancy to age seven can explore, discover, improve cooperation and attentiveness – as well as learn how to exercise good judgment through testing, exploring, and problem solving.
 The museum aims to inspire parent-child interaction, help children understand the diversity of their world, discover their potential, and improve their resilience.
 Yearly attendance is exceeding expectations – with over 180,000 visitors a year since its opening in 2015

 As a researcher on the role of philanthropy in supporting innovation in education, and as a former school director, I was impressed by the museum’s focus on creativity and exploration.
 More importantly, I was pleased to see how educators, nonprofit actors, foundation officers, business leaders, and researchers, aligned what they were doing with what the changing world is demanding.
 We need young people who are effective problem solvers, students who know how to apply the knowledge they have to contexts with which they may not be familiar.
 We need to teach our children the 4 C’s that are Critical Thinking, Communication, Collaboration, and Creativity.
 We need to go even further by teaching our children a fifth C: Compassion.